Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

   Stores all the videogame data managed by the web application.

 - **Role in the architecture**:
   Manages and stores videogame data such as titles, genres, release dates, and descriptions.
-It utilizes a dedicated logical volume (`pg_volume`) to separate data storage from other system files, improving security and performance.
+It utilizes a dedicated logical volume volume to separate data storage from other system files, improving security and performance.

 ### 5. Automated Backups

 - **Purpose**:
-  Ensures data integrity and allows quick recovery in the event of system failure or disasters.
+  Automated backups are meant to ensure data integrity and recovery in case of disasters

 - **Role in the architecture**:
-  Automatically performs regular backups of the PostgreSQL database and critical application files, storing these backups in a dedicated logical volume (`backup_volume`) to minimize downtime in case of data loss.
+  Automatically performs regular backups of the PostgreSQL database and critical application files, storing these backups in a dedicated logical volume to minimize downtime in case of data loss.

 ### 6. Monitoring (Netdata)

 - **Purpose**:
-  Tracks real-time system performance metrics such as memory usage, CPU load, and disk space utilization.
+  Tracks system performance metrics such as memory usage, CPU load, and disk space.

 - **Role in the architecture**:
   Detects potential issues like high resource usage early and alerts administrators, enabling proactive management to ensure ongoing system stability.